Plano Criminal Defense Attorneys

 Remember, you are innocent until proven guilty.
 The prosecution must prove that you committed the crime beyond a reasonable doubt to convict you.
 In many cases, there is a way to cast doubt on the evidence brought against the clients we represent.

-Our Richardson criminal defense lawyers have extensive experience representing clients facing all types of charges, including:
+Our Plano criminal defense lawyers have extensive experience representing clients facing all types of charges, including:

 - Sex crimes